westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

     1    18.19TiB  /dev/sda
 ```

-The formatted block device can now be directly mounted without any other setup
+The formatted block device can now be directly mounted.
+No other setup is
 necessary.

 ```plaintext